EricFillion/CMPE-327/Documentation/Tests/r5-update.md

 - Validate that current page contains a #ticket-name header matching the tickets name.
 - Open /logout (clean up)

-### Test Case R5.2:  The name of the ticket is no longer than 60 characters
+### Test Case R5.2:  The name of the ticket is no longer than 60 characters.
 Mocking:
 - Mock backend.get_user to return a test_user instance
 - Mock backend.get_ticket to return a the test_ticket instance